dlu-ch/dlb/doc/usage.rst

   dlb.cf.level.helper_execution = dlb.di.INFO
   dlb.cf.latest_run_summary_max_count = 5

-This instructs dlb to use the the log level :data:`dlb.di.INFO` for all future diagnostic messages of the category :data:`dlb.cf.level.helper_execution` and to output a summary after each run that compares the run with the previous ones.
+This instructs dlb to use the log level :data:`dlb.di.INFO` for all future diagnostic messages of the category :data:`dlb.cf.level.helper_execution` and to output a summary after each run that compares the run with the previous ones.